Secret & Configuration Management

 - containerPort: 80

-In this case the annotations where added, this will create an init container that will inject inside the file /vault/secrets/config all the secrets stored on vault in the Path/to/secret/vault.
+This will create an init-container that will inject inside the file /vault/secrets/config all the secrets stored in Vault at <engine>/<path/to/secret>.
 The file injected should look something like:

 export USERNAME=user